 Rapid re-housing services are the primary method to make the transition to permanent housing and independent living for persons experiencing homelessness.
 Rapid re-housing helped chronically homeless individuals and families, families the children, veterans and their families to move out of homelessness and into permanent housing as quickly as possible.
-Tenfold operates two rapid re-housing activity program "Shelter To Independent Living Program" and "Community Housing Solutions" The Shelter to Independent Living Program was funded through the City's 2021 ESG entitlement funds.
+Tenfold operates one (1) rapid re-housing activity program "Shelter To Independent Living Program."
+The Shelter to Independent Living Program was funded through the City's 2021 ESG entitlement funds in the 2022 Program Year.

 The skills and disciplines taught through the provision of rapid rehousing case work services as well and the resources identified in each client's "Housing Plan" worked to prevent formerly homeless persons from returning to homelessness.
-S elf-sufficiency is a primary goal of the program.
+Self-sufficiency is a primary goal of the program.